10 Tips for a Successful Cooking Class

 Here’s how to make the most of your cooking class.

 This post was written by FoodCorps AmeriCorps Member Xanna Burg (OR ’15).

-My very favorite thing is teaching kids how to cook healthy, simple, and delicious recipes!
+My very favorite thing is teaching kids how to cook healthy, simple, and delicious recipes through a hands-on cooking class!
 I will never forget one of my middle school classes last year—my students fell in love with homemade black bean burgers, after giving me disapproving looks originally.

 I pretend to make the recipe in my head while planning to make a supplies list.
 Do you need an extension cord in the classroom?
 What will students dry their hands on if the paper towels run out?
 Are you using canned food and does it need a can opener?

 3. Make clean-up part of the lesson!
-Make sure to plan time into the lesson for clean-up and decide ahead of time how students will help.
-It’s much more likely students will help with dishes if it’s an expectation for them to do 5 dishes than resorting to begging for help with an overflowing sink.
-Being a really efficient dish washer can come in handy sometimes too.
+Make sure to build time into the lesson for clean-up and decide ahead of time how students will help.
+It’s much more likely students will help with dishes if you set the expectation for them to do five dishes, rather than resorting to begging for help with an overflowing sink.
+Being a really efficient dish-washer can come in handy sometimes too.

 4. Choose recipes that allow for as much hands-on prep as possible.
 Smoothies are great, but I only have one blender and 30 students.
 But if I let each student make a parfait, each student gets to do every part.
 With my high school students, making gnocchi meant each student got a small piece of dough to knead and shape.